dxw/playbook/src/staff-handbook/wellbeing/where-to-get-support-internally.md

 Sometimes our lives both inside and outside of work can be challenging, and many of us will experience poor mental or physical health for any number of reasons.

-This can impact our lives, and sometimes our ability to work as normal.
+This can impact our lives and, sometimes, our ability to work as normal.

 ## Who to speak to